muhammadshehzaib/What-I-learn-today/README.md

 Read about the reduce() method on MDN.
 Learn about object destructuring.
 Revisit Hitesh's live class to review essential and advanced JavaScript concepts.
+Solved one js interview question about reduce method

+2/23/2025
+Read the difference between Throttling and Debouncing?